GongT/km.js/server-tools/gulp-tools/docs/gulp-tools.api.md

 // @public (undocumented)
 export function logPassing(): NodeJS.ReadWriteStream;

+// Warning: (ae-missing-release-tag) "readTsconfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function readTsconfig(tsconfig: string, library?: string): _ts.ParsedCommandLine;

 // Warning: (ae-missing-release-tag) "sourcemapsInit" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)